 There is a lot of debate about whether or not you should take your pup on a plane ride, but when it comes to if they can fly on planes, yes, they can.
-Airlines have different policies about flying your pup, but dogs are able to go on planes.
+Airlines have different policies about flying a dog, but dogs are able to go on planes.
 However, flying makes some humans anxious and can do the same to - you guessed it - your furry companion.
 It’s important to keep this in mind as you make travel plans.

 The first thing to note is there is more than one way your dog can fly on a plane.
-If you have a smaller dog or a service dog, often times, you can take your dog on the plane to sit with you.
+If you have a smaller dog or a service dog, oftentimes, you can take your dog on the plane to sit with you.
 Every airline has different rules about this.
 So, It’s important to check that out.
 You can also fly your dog in their crate as cargo.
 It’s also important to know that you have a compliant crate.
 So, again, be sure to check all of the rules as you’re planning your trip.

 Signs Your Dog Might be Becoming Anxious

 If your dog flies with you as a “checked” item, it’s important to keep an eye on them the whole flight.
 It’s hard to say how your dog will react.
-So, it’s crucial to watch for any cues that clue you into your dog being stressed.
+So, it’s crucial to watch for any cues that clue you in to your dog being stressed.

 Also, even if your dog has flown well in the past, it doesn’t mean they won’t have a panic attack on a different flight.
 If your dog is distressed, you might notice them drooling, shaking, tucking their tail, pinning their ears, urinating, and even becoming aggressive.
 While this isn’t a comprehensive list of everything your dog might do if they are stressed, it’s a good start to watch for these signs.